angry-werner/cas-playground/readme.md

 * The twitter API uses a numerical id to follow

 APIs
-* Add a twitter ID: post {"twitterId": 1} in the body at http://localhost:3000/twitterers
+* Add a twitter id: post {"twitterId": 1} in the body at http://localhost:3000/twitterers
 * Get the configured twitter ids: get http://localhost:3000/twitterers
-* Get or Delete an entry with the given twitter id: get or delete http://localhost:3000/twitterers&key=theTwitterId
+* Get or delete an entry with the given twitter id: get or delete http://localhost:3000/twitterers&key=theTwitterId